Nebucatnetzer/docker-systems/README.md

-# docker_systems
+# Docker Systems

-A collection of my docker-compose files I'm currently using.
+A collection of my docker-compose files.
+Not all of the configurations are in active use.

 The files which are at the root folder are the same for every application.
 The `traefik.yaml` file for example is used with all configurations which use Traefik.